Scott Hollifield: Prepare now for the great rat invasion

 What can we do to stop this plague upon our homes and businesses?
 The Pest Dude offers seven tips, plus I have some added advice.

-- Check your vents.
-(Especially to make sure neighbors you have angered have not placed “Welcome Rats” signs above them.)
+- (Especially to make sure neighbors you have angered have not placed “Welcome Rats” signs above them.)

-- Introduce natural predators.
-(A pack of rabid wolverines should do the trick.
+- (A pack of rabid wolverines should do the trick.
 They may not get rid of the rats, but you’ll have a lot more to worry about than something skittering around the attic chewing on those old Billy Joel albums in the milk crate.)

 So, in conclusion, the rats are coming.
 Good luck, everyone (except you, Ronnie.)